 Hello and welcome!
-I’m currently based in New York City, and working as a postdoctoral researcher in the Department of Mathematics and Computer Science at Rutgers University – Newark, where I work with Pat Shafto in the Cognitive and Data Science Lab.
-My research is focused on improving how humans and machines interact, through pedagogy (using machines to efficiently teach concepts to humans or other machines), cooperation (finding ways for humans and machines to work and communicate together more effectively) and explainability (getting machines to interpret their knowledge and actions to humans in an interpretable manner).
+I’m currently based in New York City and working as a postdoctoral researcher at Rutgers University – Newark, where I do cognitive science and machine learning research with Patrick Shafto in the Cognitive and Data Science Lab.
+Broadly, my research focuses on how humans and machines learn and interact in three particular ways: pedagogy (examining how humans and machines teach), co-operation (finding ways for humans and machines to work with each other) and explainability (making the behaviour of intelligent machines interpretable and understandable to humans).

-Previously, I was Ph.D. student at the University of Adelaide in the Computational Cognitive Science Lab with Amy Perfors, Dan Navarro and Drew Hendrickson.
-My Ph.D. research focused on how category structure and category labels help with real-world category learning.
-Before that, as an undergraduate, I studied a mix of psychology, computer science and mathematics.
+Previously, I was graduate student at the University of Adelaide in the Computational Cognitive Science Lab with Amy Perfors, Dani Navarro and Drew Hendrickson.
+My Ph.D. research focused on how people use structure and labels to learn real-world categories.
+As an undergraduate, I studied a combination of psychology, computer science and pure mathematics.

 You can read more about my research, publications and projects.
 You can find me on Google Scholar too.
 Occasionally, I also write about research on my blog.
 When I’m not doing research, I enjoy reading books and blogs, listening to podcasts, running and photography.